meetyan/raise/README.md

 ### macOS

 If you use an Intel machine, please download the `.dmg` or `.zip` file with its filename containing `x64`.
-Use `arm64` if you are on a hardware armed with Apple Silicon (M1/M2).
+Use `arm64` if your hardware is armed with Apple Silicon (M1/M2).

 ### Windows